Municipal Code Violations in Los Angeles, California: Crimes You Didn’t Know Were Crimes

 And for federal immigration consequences, even certain infractions are considered crimes of moral turpitude, meaning they can lead to the deportation of non-citizens (Title 8 U.S. Code section 1227)

-What should I do if I am charged with a Municipal Code violation?
+What should I do if I am charged with a Municipal Code violation in Los Angeles?

 You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The consequences of even small criminal matters like municipal code violations can be far reaching and much greater than you expect.
 Call now for a free consultation at (877) 977-7750.